m-voit/concepts-of-programming-languages/study-project/paper.md

 Both, Go and JavaScript, use eager evaluation for functions.
 <!-- TODO Why is this relevant for functional programming -->

+### Recursion and tail-call optimization

+Implemented in Js.

+Not implemented in Go. [med02]

 ### Pattern matching